Who We Are

 Designated by the U.S. Department of Transportation’s Research and Innovative Technology Administration as one of the top 10 National University Transportation Centers, we fulfill our charge of advancing the field of rural transportation and developing the next generation of professionals by conducting cutting-edge, multidisciplinary research and outreach.
 As stewards and champions of rural America, we have a strong interest in research and projects related to sustainability, such as using recycled materials for roadways, providing rural public transportation options and cost effective solutions wildlife vehicle collision reduction.

 The Montana and California Departments of Transportation founded WTI in 1994 in cooperation with MSU.
 Since then we have conducted research in almost every state and multiple countries around the world.
 The organization was designated as a UTC in 1998 and had its recognition renewed in 2005.

-Because we live and work in rural communities, we understand the critical roles rural transportation plays in the lives of people, in the environment and in the economy.
+We live and work in rural communities and we understand the critical roles rural transportation plays in the lives of people, in the environment and in the economy.

 Message From The Director